andresfelipe328/CPSC_471_FTPProject/README.md

    * png files
    * mp3 files
    * mp4 files
 * Both, the Server and Client folder, contain these types of file to begin testing.
 Get files (download) will have a prefix of "download_" and put files (upload) will have a prefix of "upload_".
+* When transmitting files larger than 1024 bytes, both, the server and the client, will display transmission percentage in multiples of 20.